eacher24/Condensify-AI-Summariser/README.md

 # Condensify, the AI Summariser 📝
 This is a react + vite + tailwind powered application that uses articficial intelligence and machine learning through Open AI's API system - Rapid API's Article Extractor and Summarizer.
-This web application takes the link fo any website and reduces it down into a readable paragraph summary to reduce reading time and improve speed and efficiency.
+This web application takes a link from any website page and reduces it down into a readable paragraph summary to reduce reading time and improve speed and efficiency.

 ## Key Functionality:
 - Takes a web URL and will produce a readable paragraph through API integration